openiddict/openiddict-core/README.md

 	services.AddIdentity<ApplicationUser, IdentityRole>()
 	    .AddEntityFrameworkStores<ApplicationDbContext>()
 	    .AddDefaultTokenProviders();

 	// Register the OpenIddict services, including the default Entity Framework stores. services.AddOpenIddict<ApplicationUser, ApplicationDbContext>()
+        // Enable the token endpoint (required to use the password flow).
+        .EnableTokenEndpoint("/connect/token")

+        // Allow client applications to use the grant_type=password flow.
+        .AllowPasswordFlow()

 	    // During development, you can disable the HTTPS requirement.
 	    .DisableHttpsRequirement();
 }